dirkiee20/cooshey-cake/README.md

 ### As an Admin

-1.  **Admin Login:** To access the admin dashboard, you first need to register a user and then manually set the `isAdmin` flag to `true` for that user in the MongoDB database.
+1.  **Admin Login:** To access the admin dashboard, you first need to register a user and then manually set the `isAdmin` flag to `true` for that user in the Mysql database.
 2.  **Access Dashboard:** Open the `admin.html` file in your browser and log in with your admin credentials.
 3.  **Manage Products:** From the dashboard, you can add, edit, and delete products.
 4.  **View Orders:** View and manage customer orders.